Interdimensional UFO hypothesis: Modern

 In the 19th century, various spiritualists believed in "other dimensions".
 In the late 19th century, the metaphysical term "planes" was popularized by H. P. Blavatsky, who propounded a complex cosmology consisting of seven "planes".
-The term aether ("ether") was adopted from Ancient Greek via Victorian physics that would later be discredited.
-The term "ether" was then incorporated into the writings of 19th-century occultists.
+Blavatsky adapted the word aether from Ancient Greek (via Victorian physics that would later be discredited) into the term "ether", which was subsequently incorporated into the writings of 19th-century occultists.

 The "etheric plane" and the "etheric body" were introduced into Theosophy by Charles Webster Leadbeater and Annie Besant to represent a hypothetical 'fourth plane', above the "planes" of solids, liquids, and gases.
 The term "etheric" was later used by popular occult authors such as Alice Bailey, Rudolf Steiner, and numerous others.

 The first use of the word, as inter-dimensional, is in a novel by Z Gale of 1906.

 Theory

 Meade Layne and 'Ether Ships'

 On July 4, 1947, occultist Meade Layne claimed that flying discs were "etheric".
 Layne claimed to be in telepathic communication with "people in the saucers", arguing "it is possible for objects to pass from an etheric to a dense level of matter and will then appear to materialize.
 They then will return to an etheric conditions".
 Layne claimed that "These visitors are not excarnate humans but are human beings living in their own world.
 They come with good intent.
 They have some idea of experimenting with earth life."
 The prior year, it had been reported that Layne consulted a medium who relayed communications from a "space ship named Careeta" that came to Earth from 'an unidentified planet'.

 According to one scholar, Layne coined the term "interdimensional hypostasis" to describe the sightings.
 Layne is regarded as the earliest proponent of the interdimensional hypothesis.